chauff/cse1500-web-transcripts/_lectures/security.md

 A variant of a DoS attack is a *Distributed Denial of Service* (DDoS) attack where multiple systems flood a targeted system.
 Typically, an attacker recruits multiple vulnerable machines (or bots) to join a *Botnet* for DDoS attacks.
 In 2016, a major DDoS attack was carried out by the [Mirai botnet](https://www.csoonline.com/article/3258748/the-mirai-botnet-explained-how-teen-scammers-and-cctv-cameras-almost-brought-down-the-internet.html), which was composed of a number of IoT devices that were available on the Internet with default passwords.

-### Foot in the door
+### Unauthorized access

-The most difficult component of a system to secure is its users.
-Phishing and social engineering can lead unsuspecting users to give access to some part of the secured system to attackers - this is the foot in the door.
+The most difficult component of a system to secure is its users. **Phishing** and **social engineering** can lead unsuspecting users to give access to some part of the secured system to attackers.
 Once in, attackers try to infiltrate other internal systems.

 A common example (also described in this [attack on the US State Department](https://edition.cnn.com/2015/04/07/politics/how-russians-hacked-the-wh/)) is the sending of emails to government employees impersonating a colleague and requesting access to a low-level security system.
 Who-knows-whom can often be inferred from public appearances, the staff overview on websites, public documents, and so on.
 Often, access is simply granted by the unsuspecting user, despite policies to the contrary.

-### Backdoors

-After an attacker has gained access to a website, they typically want to maintain their presence by installing a *backdoor*.
-A backdoor is a piece of code or a vulnerability that allows an attacker to gain a foothold in a website without being noticed.
-In many cases, the backdoors seem benign and are hidden deep within the website code so even after a thorough clean-up of an infected website, there is a chance that the backdoor remains.

-In 2016, a [Dutch software developer was arrested](https://www.bleepingcomputer.com/news/security/dutch-developer-added-backdoor-to-websites-he-built-phished-over-20-000-users/) for installing a backdoor in a website he had built for a client.
-As it turned out, he used the backdoor to access 20,000 clients' login credentials.
-He used them to conduct online purchases and to break into their social media accounts (possible since people often reuse the same credentials across platforms).

-### Unauthorized access
+Recently, the [University of Maastricht paid out 30 bitcoin (about 200,000 Euros) in ransom](https://www.reuters.com/article/us-cybercrime-netherlands-university-idUSKBN1ZZ2HH) to regain access to their computer systems which had been infiltrated by attackers via phishing.

-In this threat type, attackers can use functions of a web application they should not be able to use.

-An example here is [Instagram's backend admin panel](https://www.hackread.com/instagram-hacked-researcher-gets-admin-panel-access/) which was accessible on the web while it should have only been accessible from the internal Instagram network.
+Unauthorized access can also be achieved by probing web applications for functionalities that should not be accessible to the average user.
+An example is [Instagram's backend admin panel](https://www.hackread.com/instagram-hacked-researcher-gets-admin-panel-access/) which was accessible on the web while it should have only been accessible from the internal Instagram network.

 ## Most frequent vulnerabilities

 In order to effectively secure a web application, it helps to know what the most frequent security issues are.
-We here report the major vulnerabilities as identified in three different security reports - each one collected data with a different methodology and thus we refer to all three here.
-Our goal is to show off the very varied attack landscape, even when only focusing on the major types of attacks.

-### Cyber security risk report 2016
-Let us first turn to the [Cyber security risk report 2016 published by HPE](https://www.thehaguesecuritydelta.com/media/com_hsd/report/57/document/4aa6-3786enw.pdf) (in short: CSRHPE).
+Ideally, we can refer to a single report, that is updated yearly and showcases the most frequent vulnerabilities derived from a large sample of web applications.
+Unfortunately, due to the big business that *cybersecurity* is, many existing reports read more like an advertisement and are vague on their methodology, where the numbers come from, how the vulnerabilities were derived and so on.
+For this reason, we here mostly rely on the [Cyber security risk report 2016 published by HPE](https://www.thehaguesecuritydelta.com/media/com_hsd/report/57/document/4aa6-3786enw.pdf) (in short: CSRHPE).
 For this report, several thousand applications (mobile, web, desktop) were sampled and their security was probed.
-Here, we go over some of the most important findings concerning web applications.
+Although the report is from 2016, the major findings have been corroborated by more recent reports as well (such as the [2019 vulnerability statistics report](https://www.edgescan.com/wp-content/uploads/2019/02/edgescan-Vulnerability-Stats-Report-2019.pdf) and the [2019 Internet Security Threat Report](https://www.symantec.com/content/dam/symantec/docs/reports/istr-24-2019-en.pdf)).
+In this section of the lecture, we go over some of the most important findings in the CSRHPE concerning web applications.

 The most important **software security issues** for web and mobile applications are the following, reported as *percentage of scanned applications*:

 ![Web and mobile security](../img/security-security-report-1.png)

-<sup>Figure taken from page 56, CSRHPE.</sup>
+<sup>Most important software security issues.
+Figure taken from page 56, CSRHPE.</sup>

 :point_up: In general, mobile applications are more vulnerable than web applications; the worst issues were found in the *security features* category, which includes authentication, access control, confidentiality and cryptography issues.
 99% of mobile applications had at least one issue here.
 The *environment* category is also problematic with 77% of web applications and 88% of mobile applications having an issue here - this refers to server misconfigurations, improper file settings, sample files and outdated software versions.
 The third category to mention is *input validation and representation* which covers issues such as cross-site scripting and SQL injections, that are present in most mobile applications and 44% of web applications.
 The latter is actually surprising, as a lot of best practices of how to secure web applications exist - clearly though, these recommendations are often ignored.